How to Make a Mobile Wallet App: All-in-One Development Guide

 During the development stage, the coding itself happens.
 Developers create the code base of your application, integrate it with third-party solutions, and implement custom features.

-The development stage is traditionally divided between a number of phrases:
+The development stage is traditionally divided into several phrases:

 - Coding – code base creation, integration with SDKs, APIs, etc.